 Individual schools may establish more restrictive requirements for their majors.

 The Forgiveness Policy

-Although both courses will remain on the student’s permanent record, the last grade received will be the one used to determine credit towards a degree and GPA.
-The first attempt will be recorded with both the grade earned and the symbol R to denote that it has been repeated.
+Although original grades will remain on the student’s permanent record, the forgiven or excluded grades will not be used to determine credit towards a degree and GPA.
+The original course will be recorded with both the grade earned and the symbol R to denote that it has been removed from the student’s GPA calculation either because it was repeated or excluded.
 The recalculated GPA will be used for determining graduation honors.